-The integration to the global economy remains a challenge for several countries with improving logistics performance a salient policy objective as economic and social consequences can be significant.
-Customs clearance, transport infrastructure (ports, airports and hinterland transportation), information systems and logistics services are all importance component of logistics performance.
-Understandably, the more performing is the logistics sector the more likely economic development opportunities will arise and with them employment and wealth accumulation.
-Achieving improvement in logistics performance can be seen as a challenge of shifting for a vicious to a virtuous cycle.
-Trade facilitation strategies are mostly promoting the development of logistics capabilities while protectionism is commonly associated with commercial inertia and difficulties to insure efficient freight distribution.
+The integration into the global economy remains a challenge for several countries, with improving logistics performance a salient policy objective as economic and social consequences can be significant.
+Customs clearance, transport infrastructure (ports, airports, and hinterland transportation), information systems, and logistics services are all important components of logistics performance.
+Understandably, the more performing the logistics sector, the more likely economic development opportunities will arise with their employment and wealth accumulation.
+Achieving improvement in logistics performance can be seen as a challenge of shifting from a vicious to a virtuous cycle.
+Trade facilitation strategies are mostly promoting the development of logistics capabilities, while protectionism is commonly associated with commercial inertia and difficulties in ensuring efficient freight distribution.

-Several countries are caught in a vicious cycle where existing interests are using freight distribution as a rent extraction mechanism where regulatory burden, the lack of market forces are associated with limited incentive to invest in additional facilities, low quality services and complex procedures (customs, taxation, inspections, etc.).
-Moving away from this vicious cycle often requires trade facilitation reforms, such as market liberalization so that a virtuous cycle is implemented instead.
-Such an inertia is commonly difficult to break, but the benefits can be substantial since it leads to more open markets, the incentive for capital investment, the building of scale economies (and the associated reduction in transport costs), higher quality services and more efficient supply chain management.
+Several countries are caught in a vicious cycle where existing interests are using freight distribution as a rent extraction mechanism where regulatory burden and the lack of market forces are associated with limited incentive to invest in additional facilities, low-quality services, and complex procedures (customs, taxation, inspections, etc.).
+Moving away from this vicious cycle often requires trade facilitation reforms, such as market liberalization, so that a virtuous cycle is implemented instead.
+Such inertia is commonly difficult to break, but the benefits can be substantial since it leads to more open markets, the incentive for capital investment, the building of scale economies (and the associated reduction in transport costs), higher quality services, and more efficient supply chain management.

-The development and provision of advanced logistics services varies from country to country.
-In the developed world, these services are extensive, competitive and have grown substantially.
+The development and provision of advanced logistics services vary from country to country.
+In the developed world, these services are extensive, and competitive, and have grown substantially.
 In most developing countries, the market for logistics services is small, which can be a major deterrent for companies wishing to establish a market presence.
 Four main classes of logistical performance can be defined:

 - Locations under comprehensive reforms.
 The logistics industry has experienced substantial changes with reforms across several sectors of activity (customs, infrastructure, services).
 Although there are still elements related to the vicious cycle (e.g. regulations), reforms are consistently been applied, such as lowering barriers of entry and promoting competition, which attracts global logistics firms.
 The logistics sector of these locations is growing rapidly with the setting of new supply chains and facilities.
 They correspond to the developing economies of Latin America, East and Southeast Asia, including South Africa and India.

 - Locations under partial reforms.
-They have implemented some of the core reforms but there is a strong inertia towards previous situation, which is the source of uncertainties.
+They have implemented some of the core reforms, but there is strong inertia towards the previous situation, which is the source of uncertainties.
 The most salient problems are related to difficulties in working across sectors (e.g. different modes), resistance to change (delays for reforms), governance problems (lack of clear ownership), and barriers to entry (protected activities).
-Logistics is operating in a complex and often arbitrary environment, but global demand, local market potential and the possibility of additional reforms is inciting global logistics firms to establish services over niche markets.
-African, South Asian, and the Middle Eastern countries are generally in this category.
+Logistics is operating in a complex and often arbitrary environment, but global demand, local market potential, and the possibility of additional reforms are inciting global logistics firms to establish services over niche markets.
+African, South Asian, and Middle Eastern countries are generally in this category.